 4. Using a spatula, transfer the batter to the center of the parchment lined baking dish.
 Spread the batter evenly, using the spatula to make sure that the dough has been spread evenly.

 5. Place in the freezer for one hour.

 6. After an hour, remove the baking dish from the freezer and preheat the oven to 300 degrees F.

-* Store in the fridge or freezer for up to 3 weeks.
+* Store in the fridge for best results.

 Nutritional Information (per bar)

 215 calories, 14g fat, 16g carbs, 4g fiber, 13g sugar, 8g protein